Senior Writer: Supriya Bajaj

 - Call monitoring

-- Offers advanced application programming interfaces (APIs) and integrations for developers.
+- Developers can use its advanced application programming interfaces (APIs) and integrations.

-- Integrations with popular CRMs are offered only as add-ons.
+- Integrations with popular CRMs are only available as supplementary add-ons.

 - Essentials: $19.99 per month